dmedri/roaster/docs/build-virtualenv-options.md

 ## Examples

-To fit the most common installation, the easiest way is the following:
+To fit the common installation (with its defaults) set this:

 ```bash
 OPTRVE=""
 ```

-In Roaster default settings, the recommended packages out since they can be installed later.
+Roaster defaults leave out the recommended packages, always available for the installation.
+It seems to be a good setup for a desktop use.
+Options:

 ```bash
 OPTRVE="--without-recommended-packages"
 ```

-It seems to be good setup for a system, great for a desktop, but many other things can be excluded.
-For example:
+To downsize the build for a cli use or container, a setup could be:

 ```bash
 OPTRVE="--without-recommended-packages --disable-nls --without-tcltk --without-x"